Mobile Application Traffic Reveals Multifunctional Use Patterns in Parisian Parks

 \subsubsection{The Socio-Spatial Hypothesis}

-The socio-spatial hypothesis holds that park use patterns reflect the habits, resources, and cultural practices of surrounding communities.
+The Socio-Spatial hypothesis describes a bottom-up process: park use patterns reflect the habits, resources, and cultural practices of surrounding communities~\cite{lefebvre2014production,low2016spatializing}.
 In this view, suburban park multifunctionality emerges from social mediation and lifestyle norms rather than from urban form pressures.

-\textit{Application preferences and income levels.} We examined the relationship between application category preferences (measured via \ac{RSCA} values) and socioeconomic indicators (\autoref{fig:scatter_socioeconomics}, bottom).
-While parks draw visitors from beyond their immediate neighborhoods, travel distance limits visitation~\cite{tu2020travel,Dietz2024}, making local socioeconomic context an important influence on park use.
-No significant correlation was found between social app usage and any socioeconomic indicator for any park type.
-However, several other relationships emerged:
+\textit{Application preferences and income levels.} We examine the relationship between application category preferences (measured via \ac{RSCA} values) and socioeconomic indicators (\autoref{fig:scatter_socioeconomics}, bottom).
+The socioeconomic context of the areas surrounding parks may not fully reflect the characteristics of park visitors, since individuals can travel from other parts of the city to visit them.
+Because the data used in this study does not distinguish between nearby residents and cross-town visitors, the IRIS-based socioeconomic indicators should be interpreted as contextual proxies rather than direct visitor attributes.
+This is especially relevant in Paris, where the dense public transportation networks enable relatively easy cross-neighborhood access.

+However, previous works have observed that travel distance can limit park visitation~\cite{tu2020travel,dietz2024exploratory} and that, even in well-connected cities, large-scale socioeconomic segregation structures daily movement patterns: people disproportionately encounter and visit places with socioeconomic profiles similar to their own~\cite{nilforoshan2023human,moro2021mobility}.
+This suggests that, while the data used cannot distinguish between locals and visitors, transit accessibility may not fully erase the socioeconomic structuring of exposure and visitation contexts.

+We observe the following statistically significant relations between mobile application preferences and income levels from the regions where parks are located:

-\textit{Gaming apps:} In recreational parks, gaming usage declines with increased median income, suggesting that visitors to lower-income areas engage more in passive entertainment activities.
-Cultural and lunchbreak parks show lower gaming usage overall, independent of income.
+\textit{Gaming apps:} In Recreational parks, gaming usage declines with increased median income, suggesting that visitors of parks in lower-income areas may engage more in passive entertainment activities.
+Cultural and Lunchbreak parks show lower gaming usage overall, independent of income.

-\textit{Music apps:} Music app usage increases with income in both lunchbreak and recreational parks; cultural parks display a similar but non-significant trend.
+\textit{Music apps:} Music app usage increases with income in both Lunchbreak and Recreational parks; Cultural parks display a similar but non-significant trend.

-\textit{News apps:} Only cultural parks show a significant positive correlation between income and news app usage, indicating greater consumption of news content in higher-income contexts.
+\textit{News apps:} Only Cultural parks show a significant positive correlation between income and news app usage, indicating greater consumption of news content in higher-income contexts.